imajus/filo-data-broker/README.md

 Main Flows:

 - **Public columns**: Uploaded as CSV to Filecoin (unencrypted) via Synapse SDK with FilCDN for fast retrieval.
-- **Private columns**: Uploaded as separate CSV to Filecoin (encrypted\*) via Synapse SDK with FilCDN for fast retrieval.
+- **Private columns**: Uploaded as separate CSV to Filecoin (encrypted with Lit Protocol) via Synapse SDK with FilCDN for fast retrieval.
-- **NFT Access**: Each dataset has its own NFT contract; holding an NFT grants access to private data.
+- **NFT Access**: Each dataset has its own NFT contract; holding an NFT grants access to decrypt private data using Lit Protocol.
 - **Metadata**: Dataset name, description, schema, and CIDs stored in FDBRegistry smart contract.
 - **Preservation Fees**: Automatic 7-day storage guarantee through FWS Payments with lockup periods.
+- **Encryption**: Private data encrypted using Lit Protocol with NFT-gated access control conditions.
 - **No backend DB, no web portal, no off-chain registry.**

-(\*): The private data is supposed to be encrypted, but this has been put aside from the PoC implementation due to time constraints.

 ---